 Suggesting to someone who has approached you in person or sent an email with a raving review or feedback that it would be really appreciated if they could "leave us a review"on TripAdvisor is absolutely crucial to ensuring a higher balance of positive reviews.

 Just one word of caution here, not everyone is comfortable with TripAdvisor.
-Let's not assume that everyone regularly leaves TripAdvisor reviews or is that way inclined.
+Don't assume that everyone regularly leaves TripAdvisor reviews or is that way inclined.
 They may for example, leave reviews with Booking.com if they booked that way, or even these days on Google Reviews or Facebook.

-Rather than asking for a "TripAdvisor" review, it has go to the stage in 2017 where I prefer to ask "If you could leave an online review somewhere convenient for you that would be greatly appreciated!".
+Rather than asking for a "TripAdvisor" review, it has got to the stage in 2018 where I prefer to ask "If you could leave an online review somewhere that would be greatly appreciated!".

 This is something TripAdvisor recommends you don't do.
 According to them, it comes across as insincere.
-I would have to agree to this, and yes — it's hard replying to every single review using original text every time - but it must be done.
+I would have to agree with this, and yes — it's hard replying to every single review using original text every time but it must be done.